 Parker started solo jazz performances in 2010.
 He is just as comfortable in a concert hall as he is a listening room and has been performing to steady acclaim on the cabaret and jazz scene since his debut at the Something COOL Cabaret Festival in San Francisco.

 Turning from classical to jazz, however, required some work but he has been fortunate to study with Linda Kosut, Melinda Doolittle, Lua Hadar, Karen Mason, and Alan Paul.
 He has performed in many of the San Francisco Bay Area jazz and cabaret venues, including the Savannah Jazz Club, the Octavia Lounge, and Martuni’s.
+In addition to the West Coast, Parker has performed at Davenport's in Chicago, Germano's in Baltimore, and Crazy Aunt Helen's in Washington, DC.

 With honest storytelling and compelling vocal interpretations, he has been described as "funny and touching" by the DC Cabaret Network.
 In each of his performances, Parker takes his audience on a journey to discover our shared experiences.